aprotsik/streaminator/README.md

 # Streaminator
 ![alt text](https://github.com/aprotsik/streaminator/blob/master/streaminator.jpg)

 Docker/AWS app for re-streaming to multiple platforms.
 Able to listen to multiple streams simultaneously.
 Allows switching live streamers almost seamlessly.
+Can run both locally and in AWS.
+With default values aims for AWS free-tier and almost no costs for running in the cloud.

 ## Development state
-Works fully locally.
-Can be put in the cloud manually.
+Works fully locally and in AWS.
 App currently relies on
 https://hub.docker.com/repository/docker/aprotsik/nginx-rtmp
 https://hub.docker.com/repository/docker/aprotsik/stunnel
 which are kinda forks from other containers which I've slightly changed.
 This will remain so for a while.
 I intend to refactor those in future and commit proper dockerfiles to this repo.

 ## Requirements
-1. Pyton 3
+1. pyton 3
 2. pip
-3. Docker
+3. docker
-4. Docker-compose
+4. docker-compose
 5. ecs-cli (for use in AWS)

 ## OS support